New Jersey DUI Attorneys

 As former prosecutors, we know both sides of the fence.
 We know how to prosecute these cases, so that puts us in a better position to defend against them.
 Our Reputation speaks for itself.
 We’ve been able to establish a reputation in the state and that does help in negotiating resolutions.

 If you look at what we’ve been able to do in the private sector over six years defending clients with DUI offenses, our results speak for themselves.

 In some occasions, the police did have a valid reason to pull you over and the police did have probable cause to arrest you for suspicion of DUI.
 The third step is to have the results of your alcohol test suppressed from the matter.

 Our attorneys possess a unique, in-depth knowledge of the laws surrounding DUI as well as the procedures that law enforcement must follow throughout the course of a DUI arrest.
 Using the analysis above, Schiller McMahon has achieved the dismissal of DUI charges through motions and trial time and time again.

+A DUI charge can have a significant impact on your personal and financial life.
+With a loss of license and mounting fines looming over you the right defense is extremely important.
 If you or someone you know has been charged with DUI and/Refusal in New Jersey, contact Schiller McMahon today for a free, in-person consultation.
-At that consultation, we will discuss the particular facts of your case and provide a detailed analysis on how we intended to attack the charge on your behalf.
+At that consultation, we will discuss the particular facts of your case and provide a detailed analysis of how we intended to attack the charge on your behalf.